vardhacyc/srinidhi-feast-builder/GREY_AMBER_COLOR_UPDATE.md

-# Yolo Caterers - Grey & Amber Color Scheme Update
+# Sri Nidhi Catering - Grey & Amber Color Scheme Update

 ## 🎨 **Color Transformation Summary**
 Your website has been updated from **Royal Blue & Bright Yellow** to **Modern Grey & Deep Amber** for a more sophisticated, professional appearance.